dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 ---
 layout: post
 title: "Symfony Tutorial: Building a Blog (Part 1)"
-description: "Let's use Symfony to build a blog with authentication."
+description: "Creating application with Symfony is easy and can be scaled to be used in any requirement.
+The tools that it provides to create and maintain web applications is amazing and replaces repetitive tasks.
+Let's use Symfony to create a blog engine."
 date: 2017-12-15 08:30
 category: Technical Guide, PHP, Symfony
 author: